 Welcome to 5th Grade!

-Discover what makes this year remarkable, from journeying to middle school and lockers, to cell building, saints parade, and Anapolis.
+Discover what makes this year remarkable, from journeying to middle school and lockers, to cell building, a saints parade, and Annapolis.

 English Language Arts

 Students strengthen reading skills by using strategies such as text features, making predicitions, determining author's purpose, making connections through text, self & the world, decoding & word recognition, as well as practicing reading fluency.
 Students further develop comprehension skills by distinguishing between fact & opinion, cause & effect, recognizing characterization, understanding inferences, and how the mood and setting help develop the plot and theme.

 In Writing, students use the five step writing process, from brainstorming to development of the final draft.
 Focus is given to writing a well developed paragraph, using a topic sentence and details.
 The editing process helps students develop strong grammar and punctuation skills.
 Students write Narrative, Descriptive, Expository, and Persuasive genres using clear, precise language.

 Continuing to use the Math in Focus Singapore Math curriculum, student extend a strong understanding of place value to the millions and to decimals.
 Computation skills are extended to include multi-digit multiplication and division, as well as a strong focus on fraction, percent, and decimal computation in all four operations.
 Strengthening understanding through the concrete, pictorial, abstract approach, algebraic equations are introduced, problem solving is emphasized and geometry concepts are extended to volume and complex figures.
 Beginning in fifth grade, students are placed into two smaller classes to ensure appropriate challenge and support.